z3bg/iris/README.md

 Browser plugin & mobile app

-Query packets from peers by trust viewpoint?
-"Send me the trust tree from [ID] with packets after [timestamp] as leaves."
+Query messages from peers by trust viewpoint?
+"Send me the trust tree from [ID] with messages after [timestamp] as leaves."
 Would help counter spam and irrelevant content.

 Use [Trsst](http://www.trsst.com) for data propagation and storage?

-Use [Whanau DHT](http://pdos.csail.mit.edu/papers/whanau-nsdi10-abstract.html) instead of a flooding network?
+Use [Whanau DHT](http://pdos.csail.mit.edu/papers/whanau-nsdi10-abstract.html) for distributed storage and retrieval?

 [Freenet](http://freenetproject.org) as data storage?
 Saving data is trivial, but efficient indexing needs some effort.

-Use external SQL DB instead of sqlite for better multi-application access to data?

 [ArangoDB](https://www.arangodb.org/) graph database?
 Could enable on-demand trust path finding and eliminate the need for caching them.